arrowcrypto/bls/README.md

 # Boneh–Lynn–Shacham Implementation

-This is a Boneh–Lynn–Shacham signature implementation based on cloudflare bn256 curve.
+This is a Golang implementation of Boneh–Lynn–Shacham signature based on cloudflare bn256 curve.

-## Benchmark
+## Simple benchmark

 ### Setup